Lectures on Lie groups over local fields

-Then the set $\F[ [X] ]$ of formal power series $\sum_{k=0}^\infty a_kX^k$ is an open and compact subring of $\F(\!(X)\!)$, and thus $\F(\!(X)\!)$ is a local field.
-Its natural absolute value is given by~(\ref{nather}). \end{example} Beyond local fields, we shall occasionally use \emph{ultrametric fields} $(\K,|.|)$.
+Beyond local fields, we shall occasionally use \emph{ultrametric fields} $(\K,|.|)$.
 Thus $\K$ is a field and $|.|$ an ultrametric absolute value on~$\K$ which defines a non-discrete topology on~$\K$.
-For example, we occasionally use an algebraic closure $\wb{\K}$ of a local field~$\K$ and exploit that an absolute value~$|.|$ on~$\K$ extends uniquely to an ultrametric absolute value on~$\wb{\K}$ (see, e.g., \cite[Theorem~16.1]{Sch}).
+For example, we occasionally use an algebraic closure $\wb{\K}$ of a local field~$\K$ and exploit that an ultrametric absolute value~$|.|$ on~$\K$ extends uniquely to an ultrametric absolute value on~$\wb{\K}$ (see, e.g., \cite[Theorem~16.1]{Sch}).
 The same notation, $|.|$, will be used for the extended absolute value.
 An ultrametric field $(\K,|.|)$ is called \emph{complete} if $\K$ is a complete metric space with respect to the metric given by $d(x,y):=|x-y|$.